torproject/tor/doc/HACKING/ReleasingTor.md

 ### New Stable

-   1. Create the `maint-x.y.z` and `release-x.y.z` branches and update the `./scripts/git/git-list-tor-branches.sh` with the new version.
+   1. Create the `maint-x.y.z` and `release-x.y.z` branches at the version tag.
+Then update the `./scripts/git/git-list-tor-branches.sh` with the new version.

-   2. Add the new version in `./scripts/ci/ci-driver.sh`.

-   3. Forward port the ChangeLog and ReleaseNotes into main branch.
-Remove any change logs of stable releases in ReleaseNotes.
+   2. Update `./scripts/git/git-list-tor-branches.sh` and
+      `./scripts/ci/ci-driver.sh` with the new version in `maint-x.y.z` and then merge forward into main.
+(If you haven't pushed remotely the new branches, merge the local branch).

+   3. In `main`, bump version to the next series: `tor-x.y.0-alpha-dev` and then tag it: `git tag -s tor-x.y.0-alpha-dev`

 ## Appendix: An alternative means to notify packagers